 How to Combine Books with Elf on the Shelf

-Instead of an elf that is spying on them to tell Santa if they have been good, we are going to use our elf to encourage our children to read.
-We have a list below with books and ideas for how to use them with Elf on the Shelf, but choose books that your child will enjoy and that have some element to them that will be easy to create a fun twist using the elf.
+We have a list below with books and ideas for how to use them with Elf on the Shelf.
+Use our ideas and a starting place.
+Then choose books that your child will enjoy and that have some element to them that will be easy to create a fun twist using the elf.
 For instance, you can set your elf up so he is eating a candy cane while reading The Legend of the Candy Cane when your child finds him.

 If you have used the traditional Elf on the Shelf with the no-touch rule in the past, you may want to use this touchable plush Elf this year.

 Do I have to move the Elf each night?

 You can move the elf to a new location each night matching the location to something in the book, for example, the elf can be placed in the kitchen beside a plate of cookies with the book Christmas Cookies or the elf can be asleep in a doll bed with the book Goodnight Moon.
 However, you may prefer to have the elf waiting in your favorite reading spot each morning.

 And don't worry, we have a printable letter that you can use if you forgot to add another book before you go to bed.

 When do we start Elf on the Shelf?

 Some families like to have their elf show up the day after Thanksgiving, however, many people begin on December 1st.
 Some people like to begin Elf on the Shelf on December 13th and countdown 12 days until Christmas.
 Basically, you can begin when it works for your family.